Three reasons why countries want to turn their backs on the US dollar - Breaking Latest News

 A major reason the US dollar became the world reserve currency is that the Gulf countries in the Middle East used the dollar for oil trading – because by the time they started oil trading it was already a widely used trading currency.

-The agreement was formalized in 1945 when oil giant Saudi Arabia and the US struck a historic deal whereby Saudi Arabia would sell its oil to America using only the greenback.
+The deal was formalized in 1945 when oil giant Saudi Arabia and the US struck a historic deal whereby Saudi Arabia would sell its oil to America in greenbacks only, which is dollars.
 In return, Saudi Arabia should reinvest excess dollar reserves in US Treasuries and companies.
 This agreement guaranteed Saudi Arabia US security.

 But then, with the rise of the shale oil industry, the US became independent on energy issues and a net exporter of oil.